data-artisans-centre/plugflow-core/agents/translator/README.rst

 Translator Agent
 =================

-The **Translator Agent** is designed to facilitate text translation between languages using a translation API.
+The **Translator Agent** is designed to facilitate text translation between languages using a translation library from googletrans.
 It supports executing translations, health checks, and retrieving supported languages.

 Features
 --------